pixelRena/Play-This-Next-React/README.md

 <h2 align="center">Recommend Games</h2>
   <p align="center">
     This is an application created and cloned from my previous Play This Next, but is in ReactJS instead of HTML.
-Allows users/followers from twitch to suggest games and view games that are owned through steam.
+Allows users/followers from twitch to suggest games.
     <br />
     <a href="https://nuygames.xyz/">View Demo</a>
     ·